Frequently Asked Questions

 What is EHS?

-Companies that aspire to be better environmental stewards invest in strong environmental, health and safety management, known as EHS.
+Companies around the world invest in strong environmental, health and safety management, known as EHS.
 From an environmental standpoint, it involves creating a systematic approach to managing waste, complying with environmental regulations, or reducing the company’s carbon footprint.
-Successful EHS programs also include measures to address ergonomics, air quality, and other aspects of workplace safety that could affect the health and well-being.
+From a health and safety standpoint, it includes measures to address ergonomics, air quality, and other aspects of workplace safety that affect employee health and well-being.
 Some industries also use the differently ordered HSE or SHE to refer to the same professional practice.

-Management-level environmental, health and safety, and sustainability leaders are the environmental stewards of the corporate world, working behind the scenes at many of the country's largest companies to comply with regulations, advocate for progressive environmental policies, and protect workers' safety.
-Engineers or scientists by training, EHS Managers bring a highly specialized skill set to their work, marrying technical expertise with management skills to translate corporate policy into practice.
+Management-level environmental, health, safety and sustainability leaders are the environmental stewards of the corporate world, working behind the scenes at many of the world's largest companies to comply with regulations, advocate for progressive environmental policies, and protect workers' safety.
+Engineers or scientists by training, EHS managers bring a highly specialized skill set to their work, marrying technical expertise with management skills to translate corporate policy into practice.

 What is EHS&S versus EHS?

-For NAEM's purposes, EHS&S stands for EHS and sustainability.
-A portion of EHS practitioners use it to mean EHS and security, but when used by NAEM, we are referring to EHS and sustainability.
+In the NAEM community, EHS&S stands for EHS and sustainability.
+It can also mean EHS and security, but when used by NAEM, we are referring to EHS and sustainability.

 How does EHS relate to sustainability?